 While some initial reports citing Acharya’s editor and police suggested the murder may have been related to a family dispute, authorities on June 8, 2014, arrested Shyam Sundar Prusty, the owner of the cashew processing plant, and an alleged accomplice, N Ramesh Reddy, owner of a local light and sound unit, in connection with the murder, news reports said.

-Police said Prusty confessed to the murder, according to local news reports.
-It's not clear if Prusty has been charged.
+Police said Prusty confessed to the murder, according to local news reports from June 2014.

 In October 2014, police also arrested Sibaram Nayak, a journalist who works for the Odisha-based Eastern Media group, according to news reports.
-Police accused Nayak of speaking to Prusty on the phone before and after the murder, reports said.
-Sub-Divisional Police Officer Alekh Chandra Pohi confirmed Nayak's arrest, but did not provide further details regarding Nayak's role in the murder, saying the investigation was still in progress, The Hindu reported.
+Police accused Nayak of speaking to Prusty on the phone before and after the murder, those reports said.
 Nayak was charged under sections 302 and 120(b) of the Indian Penal Code for murder and criminal conspiracy respectively, reports said.
 He denied any involvement in the murder, reports said.

 Acharya is survived by his wife and daughter, according to reports.